-Residents of Phoenix and Scottsdale, Arizona, place their trust in Dr. Todd Hobgood for blepharoplasty—commonly known as eyelid surgery—to tackle some of their most bothersome aesthetic issues.
+Residents of Scottsdale, Arizona, place their trust in Dr. Todd Hobgood for blepharoplasty—commonly known as eyelid surgery—to tackle some of their most bothersome aesthetic issues.
 The skin around the eyes is notably thin and delicate, making it one of the first areas to show signs of drooping, sagging, and wrinkling.
 Many people believe their eyelids cause them to look older, fatigued, or sad.
 In some cases, sagging skin can even lead to visual impairments.
 Dr. Hobgood applies his refined expertise to address the aspects of your upper and lower eyelids that contribute to your self-consciousness.

 Blepharoplasty Before & After Photos